 Installing a graphical App Store for Linux applications [A]

 Do you have any open questions?
 Leave a comment!
-I like to help where I can! 🙂
+The community and I like to help where we can! 🙂

-Update May 16, 2020: Added information on how to install e.g., language packs for your native language in the Linux of Chrome OS and change the system language.
+05/16/2020: Added information on how to install, e.g., language packs for your native language in the Linux Mode of Chrome OS and change the system language.